g1y5x3/confounding_mitigation_multiobj-ft/README.md

-# Confounding Mitigation in Deep Learning
+# Confounding Mitigation in Machine Learning
-## TO-DO
-- [] fix CPT algorithm for the loss function
-  - currently it uses the batch to estimate the initial density function which is not working.
-In order to fix it, the density has to be estimated from the whole set.
-However, to do so, all the indices of samples during training w.r.t the original dataloader needs to be tracked in order to retrieve the correct log-likelihood value which is very messy.
-  - distance correlation is slow to compute when the size for calculating pair-wise distances get too large.
-- [] GA-SVM for fMRI data (basically copy the workflow from [sEMG_GA-SVM.py](src/sEMG_GA-SVM.py) script to [train.py](src/train.py) which uses CNN to predict subject ages with fMRI)
-- [] Implement MLP for fMRI data, will be extremely similar workflow to [train.py](src/train.py)
-- [] Maybe use the voice acoustic dataset for depression prediction as the third dataset since the GA-SVM workflow already exists.
-But need to make sure all the previous are completed.

-## Implementation details for emmbedding CPT into the Loss function
+## Implementation details for CPT
-The original library contains a bunch of functions for utility which makes it harder to read and understand.
+The experiments use the library [mlconfound](https://github.com/pni-lab/mlconfound).
+However, the original library contains a bunch of functions for utility which makes it harder to read and understand.
 There are essentially 3 steps for the CPT algorithm to compute the p-value:

 1. estimate the probably density $q(c|y)$